Skate (2007 video game)

-Skate (stylized as skate.) is a skateboarding video game for Xbox 360, PlayStation 3 and mobile phones.
-It was developed by EA Black Box and released in 2007.
-Two sequels, Skate 2 and Skate 3, have been released for PlayStation 3 and Xbox 360, as well as Skate It, a spin-off for Wii, Nintendo DS and iOS platforms.
-In June 2020, EA announced plans for a new Skate game.
+Skate (stylized as skate.) is a 2007 skateboarding video game developed by EA Black Box and published by Electronic Arts for Xbox 360, PlayStation 3 and mobile phones.
+Two sequels, Skate 2 and Skate 3, were released for PlayStation 3 and Xbox 360, with a reboot, Skate (2025) releasing on Windows, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S, as well as Skate It, a spin-off for Wii, Nintendo DS and iOS platforms.
+It received positive reviews from critics.

 Development

-The game's "flick it" control system began development long before any graphics had been implemented: the initial prototype simply read analog stick motions and displayed a basic text message saying what trick had been performed, along with speed and accuracy ratings.
+The game's "flick it" control system began development long before any graphics had been implemented: the initial prototype simply read unique analog stick motions and displayed a basic text message saying what trick had been performed, along with speed and accuracy ratings.
 The developers found that in order to receive accurate information from the very fast analog stick motions used when playing the game, input data from each control pad had to be read at a rate of 120 Hz.

 The game relies extensively on physics to model the skateboarders' movement.
 Havok, Endorphin and others were considered, but ultimately a RenderWare package called "Drives" was used to model the joints of the human body.
-Technical limitations and animation issues at the time resulted in certain planned features being cut and postponed to later installments, such as the ability to play as a girl (which debuted in Skate It) or dismount and walk around (which was not possible until Skate 2).
+Technical limitations and animation issues at the time resulted in certain planned features being cut and postponed to later installments, such as the ability to play as a female skater (which debuted in Skate It) or dismount and walk around (which was not possible until Skate 2).

 Evidence from different versions of EA's official website for Skate show that the game has been through some major changes in development.
-For example, one screenshot, dated "04/06/2007", shows that San Vanelona was originally planned to be a coastal city, featuring a football stadium, harbour and cruise liner.
+For example, one screenshot, dated "04/06/2007", shows that San Vanelona was originally planned to be a coastal city, featuring a football stadium, harbor and cruise liner.

 Major changes were also made to the soundtrack.
 Originally planned to feature "Roadhouse Blues" by The Doors, the soundtrack now focuses more heavily on hip-hop.
 Some songs appear in both studio and remixed form.

 The demo was scheduled for release on Xbox Live for August 15, 2007 but was delayed (as stated by Scott Blackwood on the Skate forum) due to a sudden problem with the demo's Skate Reel (video editing) feature, releasing on August 21.
 It was released on PlayStation Network in September.
-The demo let players skate around the San Vanelona Community Center for thirty minutes and learn how to do various tricks as well as create and edit videos.
+The demo allowed players to skate around the San Vanelona Community Center for thirty minutes and learn how to do various tricks as well as to create and edit videos.

 The multiplayer of the game was shut down in July 2011.
-Skate joined to Microsoft's backwards compatibility program in June 2019.
-As of now, Skate is now available to be played on Microsoft's Xbox One and Xbox Series X/S consoles.
+Skate was added to Microsoft's backwards compatibility program in June 2019.